 My day with the makeymakey's started with my students.
-These are some incredible men.
+These are some incredible people.
 They have the talent, curiosity, resilience, and perseverance we strive to show students everyday.
-I literally explained I want to let teachers try the makeymakeys out and I needed there help, then unboxed the makeymakeys and got the heck out of their way!
+I explained I want to let teachers try the makeymakeys out and I needed their help.
+I then unboxed the makeymakeys and got the heck out of their way!

 I showed them what a makeymakey was and how it had been used.
 I showed them the task I wanted teachers to undertake and asked them to test it out for me.
 I had a two hour slot with teachers to fill with this activity.
-The students looked at the instructions (found here) quickly un boxed the makeymakey and blew my socks off.
-In 5 minutes they had test coursed complete and confirmed the scratch program we were set to use worked just fine.
+The students looked at the instructions (found here), quickly un-boxed the makeymakeys and blew my socks off.
+In 5 minutes, they had tested, completed, and confirmed that the scratch program we were set to use worked just fine.
 That was the end of my formal input.

-After school I set up the 3d printer and the makeymakey supplies up in our Multipurpose room and hoped that teachers would have even a sliver of the fun the boys had.
-As I talked about what a makeymakey was, how the boys had tried it and how teachers might use this in their courses, I felt the tension in the room rise.
+After school, I set up the 3d printer and the makeymakey supplies in our Multipurpose room.
+I hoped that teachers would have even a sliver of the fun the students had.
+As I talked about what a makeymakey was, how the students had tried it and how teachers might use this in their courses, I felt the tension in the room rise.
 It was visible on the faces of most teachers.
 I thought I was sunk!

 The tension left the room and all I could see was concentration, laughing and fun.
 Just fun!
 I want to be in the mix next time.
 I feel really fortunate to have watched all of this but at the same time wished I could have just been one of the kids.